lawrencedovin/capstone-2-bark/README.md

 - #### Password Encryption
-  Every user’s password will be encrypted by salting and then hashing the password storing it in the database through using `Flask-Bcrypt`.
+  Every user’s password will be encrypted by salting and then hashing the password storing it in the database through using `Bcrypt`.

 - #### Password Reset
   If a user enters incorrect credentials for logging in a password reset